Defense of Violations of Supervised Release and Federal Probation

 - Refuses to comply with drug testing imposed as a condition of supervised release

-- Has four positive drug tests over the course of one year
+- Has four positive drug tests in one year

-For a Grade A or B violation, the court must revoke probation or supervised release under federal law.
+The court must revoke probation or supervised release under federal law for a grade A or B violation.
 In the case of a Grade C violation, revocation is discretionary.
 If there is more than one violation, the violation’s grade is determined by the violation having the most severe grade.

 In the case of a second or subsequent Grace C violation, the Sentencing Guidelines’ commentary states that revocation of probation or supervised release is appropriate.
 The defendant does not get any credit for time served while waiting for the violation hearing or sentencing, unless the time was served solely for the alleged violation.
-Suppose the original sentence was based on a charge reduction or a sentence variance or departure under the Sentencing Guidelines.
-In that case, the commentary to the Sentencing Guidelines suggests that the judge should consider an upward departure on the violation sentence.
+Suppose the original sentence was based on a charge reduction, sentence variance, or departure under the Sentencing Guidelines.
+In that case, the Sentencing Guidelines suggest that the judge consider an upward departure on the violation sentence.